 Power is personal.
 Depending on how much electricity you use and when you use it, one price plan may suit you better than the other.
 Use our calculator to see what your total bill would look like under both TOU and Tiered prices, taking into account the other rates charged by your electricity utility (Delivery and Regulatory) and the Ontario Electricity Rebate.

-To switch from TOU to Tiered prices, you must notify your utility by completing a form (called an election form).
+To switch between price plans, you must notify your utility by completing an election form.
 You can get the election form on your utility’s website or by contacting them.

 USING THE CALCULATOR

 - Get your utility bill, or several months of bills.
 To use the calculator most effectively, you’ll want to know how much electricity you use and when you use it.
-You can find this information on the Electricity line of your bills or contact your utility for more detailed information about your electricity use.
+You can find this information on the Electricity line of your bills, your utility may provide your data when you access your account online, or contact your utility for more detailed information about your electricity use.

 - Remember, your monthly use and usage pattern may be different in the winter season than it is in the summer season.
 Keep in mind the effect of COVID-19 on your electricity use (for instance, you may be working from home when you normally wouldn’t be).